lichess-org/stockfish.wasm/Readme.md

 ### Firefox

-* Since Firefox 72: Structured cloning can no longer be enabled with flags.
+* Since Firefox 72: Structured cloning can no longer be enabled with flags, except on nightlies.
 * Since Firefox 71: Requires `javascript.options.shared_memory` and `dom.postMessage.sharedArrayBuffer.withCOOP_COEP` to be enabled in `about:flags` and these HTTP headers to be set on the top level response:

   ```